sergiomeneguzzo/Hotel-Booking-App/README.md

 - **Login/Registration:** Users can create an account or log in with their credentials.
 - **Email Confirmation:** Users must confirm their email after registering to activate their account.
 - **Booking Management:** Users can view and manage their hotel/house bookings.
-- **Payment Simulation (Future):** The application will soon feature a payment simulation using FifthPocket.

 ## Project Structure